-Gingersnaps are a holiday must-have for me, and I bake them every year.
-I’ve had all kinds of variations on this classic cookie, but this simple version is one of my favorites.
+Gingersnaps are a holiday must for us, and we bake them every year.
+We have all had all kinds of variations on this classic cookie, but this one is next level.

 - 4 1/4 cups all purpose flour

 - 1 tsp cinnamon

 - 1 3/4 cups granulated sugar, plus more for coating